crownstone/website/00-index.md

 {% include snippets/full-width-container-end %}

-{% include snippets/container-image-relative-begin img-bg='/images/reading_couch.jpg' title='Lights ready for the sunset'%}
+{% include snippets/container-image-relative-begin img-bg='/images/reading_couch.jpg' %}

-Forget about interrupting the reading of your favorite book to turn on the lights when it's getting dark.
-Crownstone will do it for you.
-Aren't you in the room?
-No worries, your lights won't turn on.
+## Sunset

+Crownstone turns on the light in the living room when it is getting dark.
+It only does this when you are actually **there**!

 {% include snippets/container-image-relative-end %}

 {% include snippets/slogan-begin %}

-Crownstones are truly smart
+A Crownstone runs apps!

 {% include snippets/slogan-end %}